-TunTrust may not check CAA records for the following exceptions:

-- For Certificates for which a Certificate Transparency pre-Certificate was created and logged in at least two public logs, and for which CAA was checked. - For Certificates issued by a Technically Constrained Issuing CA Certificate, where the lack of CAA checking is an explicit contractual provision in the contract with the Applicant. - If the CA or an Affiliate of the CA is the DNS Operator (as defined in RFC 7719) of the domain's DNS.
+TunTrust may not check CAA records for Certificates for which a Certificate Transparency pre-Certificate was created and logged in at least two public logs, and for which CAA was checked.
+No other CAA checking exceptions are applied.

 TunTrust treats a record lookup failure as permission to issue if: